jacobalberty/ahps2/README.md

 ## Todo List for 1.0
 * Cache layer, these data sets are only updated about once an hour.
 We can look at Site.Observed.Datum[0].Valid.Text and only pull it again when an hour has passed.
-* Break out reused structures into separate structs that can be re-used.
 * Make the structs more user friendly.
 Things like Datum.Valid could have a better name and could be parsed into a time object.